How to Make an Herbal First-Aid Ointment

 Have you ever taken a look at the ingredients on your store-bought first-aid products?
 Or worse, read about the side effects?
-For example, Neosporin is made with antibiotics and petroleum.
+For example, Neosporin contains antibiotics and petroleum.
 NSAIDS – pain killers like ibuprofen – are linked to over 100,000 hospitalizations and over 15,000 deaths each year.1

 Luckily there is a better way!

 Like many people today, I didn’t grow up using herbal remedies.
-Instead, our bathroom cabinet was filled with the standard things you’d find in most homes: store-bought ointments, pain pills, etc.
+Instead, we filled our bathroom cabinet with the standard things you’d find in most homes: store-bought ointments, pain pills, etc.

-By the time I was a teenager, I was already interested in natural health so, over time, I started replacing my standard over-the-counter products with the ones I found in the health food store.
+By the time I was a teenager, I had already developed an interest in natural health so, over time, I started replacing my standard over-the-counter products with the ones I found in the health food store.

 But, eventually, this didn’t feel quite right either.
 There were still ingredients I didn’t know on the labels, I didn’t know how these things were made, and oftentimes the natural ingredients, like herbs, were the last listed ingredient.
 Most importantly, sometimes they worked and sometimes they didn’t, which often made me question the potency.